Tradias/asio-grpc/README.md

 ## Repeatedly request server-side

 (**experimental**) The function `agrpc::repeatedly_request` helps to ensure that there are enough outstanding calls to `request` to match incoming RPCs.
-It takes the RPC, the Service and a copyable Handler as arguments and returns immediately.
+It takes the RPC, the Service, a move-able Handler and a CompletionToken.
 The Handler determines what to do with a client request, it could e.g. spawn a new coroutine to process it.
 The first argument passed to the Handler is a `agrpc::RepeatedlyRequestContext` - a move-only type that provides a stable address to the `grpc::ServerContext`, the request (if any) and the responder that were used when requesting the call.
-The second argument is the result of the request - `true` indicates that the RPC has indeed been started.
-If the result is `false`, the server has been shutdown before this particular call got matched to an incoming RPC ([source](https://grpc.github.io/grpc/cpp/classgrpc_1_1_completion_queue.html#a86d9810ced694e50f7987ac90b9f8c1a)).
+It should be kept alive until the RPC has been finished.
+The Handler may also be associated with an allocator to control the allocation needed for the `agrpc::RepeatedlyRequestContext`.

+When using the special CompletionToken created by `agrpc::use_sender` the Handler's signature must be:
+`sender auto operator()(grpc::ServerContext&, Request&, Responder&)` for unary and server-streaming requests and
+`sender auto operator()(grpc::ServerContext&, Responder&)` otherwise.

+`repeatedly_request` will complete when it was cancelled, the `agrpc::GrpcContext` was stopped or the `grpc::Server` been shutdown.
+It will not wait until all outstanding RPC that are being processed by the Handler have completed though.

 The following example shows how to implement a generic Handler that spawns a new Boost.Coroutine for each incoming RPC and invokes the provided handler to process it.